rockstor/rockstor-doc/home_nas_guide.rst

 **Software**

-Download the RockStor iso at `http://www.rockstor.com/downloads <http://rockstor.com/downloads.html>`_
+Download the Rockstor iso at `http://www.rockstor.com/downloads <http://rockstor.com/downloads.html>`_

-If you are using a USB drive as the installation media, prepare the USB drive with the RockStor iso by following `these instructions <https://fedoraproject.org/wiki/How_to_create_and_use_Live_USB>`_
+If you are using a USB drive as the installation media, prepare the USB drive with the Rockstor iso by following `these instructions <https://fedoraproject.org/wiki/How_to_create_and_use_Live_USB>`_

 **Installation and Setup**

 Insert both the flash drives into the server.
 Set the flash drive containing the iso as the boot disk, and during installation, select the other flash drive as the destination to install RockStor.

-Install RockStor using the installation instructions provided in our :ref:`quickstartguide` Guide
+Install Rockstor using the installation instructions provided in our :ref:`quickstartguide` Guide

-**Using RockStor**
+**Using Rockstor**

 1. Accessing a shared folder from a Mac client

-   To access a shared folder on RockStor from a Mac, you have to create a pool, create a share in the pool, and export it using Samba.
+   To access a shared folder on Rockstor from a Mac, you have to create a pool, create a share in the pool, and export it using Samba.
 This is explained in the :ref:`createshare` section.

-   Once you have exported the Share using Samba on RockStor, it should appear as a folder in the Devices menu on your Mac.
+   Once you have exported the Share using Samba on Rockstor, it should appear as a folder in the Devices menu on your Mac.

 2. Accessing a shared drive from a Windows client

-   To access a shared folder on RockStor from a Mac, you have to create a pool, create a share in the pool, and export it using Samba.
+   To access a shared folder on Rockstor from a Mac, you have to create a pool, create a share in the pool, and export it using Samba.
 This is explained in the :ref:`createshare` section.

-   Once you have exported the Share using Samba on RockStor, it should appear as a folder in the Devices menu on your Mac.
+   Once you have exported the Share using Samba on Rockstor, it should appear as a folder in the Devices menu on your Mac.